Police Excessive Force Lawsuits

-civil rights lawyers are committed to helping people like you not only stand up for their rights but get the justice they deserve after unfair treatment from a police officer.

-Are you ready to speak with a lawyer about your case?
+civil rights lawyers are committed to helping people like you not only stand up for their rights but get the justice they deserve after being unjustly treated by law enforcement Are you ready to speak with a lawyer about your case?

 Contact the Russell Friedman Law Group, LLP.

 Like police brutality, excessive force can refer to a wide range of situations.
 You will need to speak with an attorney to understand your legal options uses unnecessary force to conduct an arrest, often resulting in serious bodily and / or psychological harm.

 By law, police should only use the amount of force needed to conduct an arrest – no more.
 This may include verbal force or physical restraint,